-As becomes evident in these works, the MMD minimizes domain discrepancy in some abstract space and requires a choice of kernels with appropriate hyperparameters, such as the standard deviation of the Gaussian kernel.
-In this work, we propose a different loss for $\mathcal{L}{\rm sim}$ which is more intuitive in embedding space, less computationally complex and better suitable to obtain effective embeddings.
+As becomes evident in these works, the MMD minimizes domain discrepancy in some abstract, non-intuitive space.
+Moreover, MMD requires a choice of kernels with appropriate hyperparameters, such as the standard deviation of the Gaussian kernel.
+In this work, we propose a different loss for $\mathcal{L}{\rm sim}$ which is more intuitive, less computationally complex and better suitable to obtain effective embeddings.